newnetdev/NetworkToCode-Class/labs/Lab_20_User_Input.md

 ##### Step 1

-The following was the solution from Lab 19.
 Use the following code and save it into a new script called `interactive.py` in your `scripts` directory:

 > Ensure you have `/home/ntc/scripts/configs/snmp.cfg` as that will be deployed again in this lab.